-The local chapter of CARP (The Canadian Association of Retired Persons) together with Friendly to Seniors – Sudbury will host an all candidates meeting on Tuesday, May 22.
+The local chapter of CARP (The Canadian Association of Retired Persons) together with Friendly to Seniors – Sudbury hosted an all candidates meeting on Tuesday, May 22.

-The meeting is being held at the Parkside Older Adult YMCA Centre for Life and Sudbury.com will bring you live coverage starting at 7 p.m.
+The meeting was held at the Parkside Older Adult YMCA Centre for Life.
+Sudbury.com live-streamed the event.

-Gerry Labelle will be the moderator for the event, and candidates from both the Sudbury and Nickel Belt ridings have been invited to attend and will be given the opportunity to present their platforms.
+Gerry Labelle acted as moderator for the event, and candidates from both the Sudbury and Nickel Belt ridings were invited to attend and will be given the opportunity to present their platforms.

-Two minutes will be allowed for each candidate to speak at the opening and closing of the meeting.
-Members of the public attending will be able to address questions to specific candidates – maximum of three candidates asked to reply to questions from the public for each riding.
+Two minutes were allowed for each candidate to speak at the opening and closing of the meeting.
+Members of the public attending were able to address questions to specific candidates – maximum of three candidates asked to reply to questions from the public for each riding.